by Solving Your Immigration Challenges.

 At Orange County Immigration Attorney, we understand the immigration process and how to treat our clients accordingly.
 Because of their special contribution to the country, we believe that immigrants deserve the best legal services.
 They deserve a law firm that will leave no stone unturned in defending their rights, bringing family members together, and keeping them in the U.S. when trouble strikes.
 Our goal is to maximize the opportunity for success in each case that we handle.
 We go above and beyond to meet your U.S. immigration goals.

 We are a unique immigration law firm offering comprehensive legal services to individuals, families, small and mid-sized businesses, and large corporations.
-When you need practical immigration solutions, contact Orange County Immigration Attorney at 714-909-0426 for a free, initial consultation.
+When you need practical immigration solutions, contact Orange County Immigration Attorney at 714-909-0426 for an initial consultation.

 24/7/365 by Calling 714-909-0426

 You're Freedom is Everything!
 Immigration cases are what we do and we do them better than the rest.
-We always offer a free legal consultation and hope you take advantage of this valuable service.
+We offer legal consultation for only $150 and hope you take advantage of this valuable service.
 Our legal team looks forward to meeting you and can immediately get started working on your case!
 We are located in Orange County, CA and serve all of Southern California.

 At Orange County Immigration Attorney, we offer our services in adherence to the highest ethical standards.
 This means that we do not lie to our clients or to the Government.
 We also don’t pursue arguments without the basis in fact or law.
 We do not represent clients applying for asylum when there’s no fear of returning to their home country.
 We do not assist individuals who do not have bonafide relationships or those who enter into marriage for the purpose of evading immigration laws.
 We usually warn our clients that an attorney who has no problem deceiving the Government will be willing to deceive his/her clients.